prashantkumashi/spring-jasypt-on-kubernetes/README.md

-# Spring-boot and Jasypt integration with externalized Jasypt properties and passwords
+# Spring-boot and Jasypt integration with externalized Jasypt properties and passwords passed as Environment settings in Kubernetes Deployment yaml

 One of the most important aspect of 12-factor coding standards is externalization of environment specific variables.
 We will cover how we can easily achieve this using Spring Boot.
-We will also use JASYPT framework to encrypt these environment variables.
+We will also use JASYPT framework to encrypt these environment variables which are passed from the deployment yaml

 ##### We will be performing following steps:
 - Download this source code
 - Create database, database user and table
 - Run JASYPT command to encrypt your user id and password
-- Configure environment variables - Windows / Linux
+- Run maven command to build the code
+- Run Docker commands to create the image and push the image to docker registry
-- Review the application.properties and Jasypt Bean definition
+- Review the k8s/springjasypt-deployment.yaml and replace the container image and database server ip address
-- Build your code
+- Connect to Kubernetes cluster
+- Deploy the application to Kubernetes cluster and expose the service
 - Test your application

 ### Download this source code